MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 - Registering prompt flow models
 - Deploying prompt flow models

-For an end-to-end LLMOps pipeline that executes a web classification flow, see [Set up end to end GenAIOps with prompt Flow and GitHub](how-to-end-to-end-llmops-with-prompt-flow.md), and the [GitHub demo project](https://github.com/Azure/llmops-gha-demo).
+For end-to-end LLMOps pipelines that execute a web classification flow, see [Set up end to end GenAIOps with prompt Flow and GitHub](how-to-end-to-end-llmops-with-prompt-flow.md) and the GitHub [Web Classification demo project](https://github.com/Azure/llmops-gha-demo/tree/main/promptflow/web-classification).

 ### Deploy the flow as an online endpoint